dashdeckers/DocumentAnalyzer/README.md

 ### Creating a project

-1. Open your file explorer and navigate to the folder you specified during the installation.
+1. Open your Windows file explorer and navigate to the folder you specified during the installation.

 2. Open the program by double-clicking on it (keep in mind that it might take a while to open) and then click on the drop down menu "Project".

 3. Click on "Create new project".

-3. In the pop-up window, provide:
+4. In the pop-up window, provide:
 	- the name of the project,
 	- the project language (this is the language that you expect the pdf files to be in), and
 	- the number of categories (= wordlists) you want to have.
 	Then click "Create Project".

-4. In the next pop-up window, give each category a name and then click "Done".
+5. In the next pop-up window, give each category a name and then click "Done".

-5. In the file explorer, you will notice that a new folder with the name of your project has been created.
+6. In the file explorer, you will notice that a new folder with the name of your project has been created.
 That folder is your new project!
 We will call this your project folder from now on.

+This folder contains a document for each of the categories you have created.
+These documents contain the words you assign to each category when you work on the project.
+The document “Project info” contains information on the project.
+The document “filehistory” is used by the program to make a record of the documents you have analysed in the project.
+See for more information below under Project Files.
+Also, the folder contains two sub folders, one for the PDF files you will be analysing during the project, one for the converted Text files.

 ### Opening an existing project

-1. Open your file explorer and navigate to the folder you specified during the installation.
+1. Open your Windows file explorer and navigate to the folder you specified during the installation.

 2. Open the program by double-clicking on it (keep in mind that it might take a while to open) and then click on the drop down menu "Project".